qwikifiers/qwik-ui/CONTRIBUTING.md

 pnpm install --global nx@latest
 ```

-- Then run this command to run the qwik-ui docs site in dev mode:
+- Then run this command to get the qwik-ui documentation site in dev mode:

 ```shell
 pnpm website